chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `RESP_JOBSLIST` message, which should be sent to the iChen&reg; 4.1 Server in response to a [`RequestJobCardsListMessage`](#requestjobcardslistmessage) message.
+This class implements the `RESP_JOBSLIST` message, which should be sent to the iChen® 4.1 Server in response to a [`RequestJobCardsListMessage`](#requestjobcardslistmessage) message.

 ### Properties